Small Business Insurance in Your State

 A commercial auto policy covers costs when your business vehicle is involved in an accident.
 It can help pay for property damage, medical expenses, and legal costs in the event of a lawsuit.

 Keep in mind that your personal auto policy won’t cover work-related driving.
-That’s why you may need commercial auto insurance for a business-owned vehicle, or hired and non-owned auto insurance (HNOA) for a personal, leased, or rented vehicles used for work.
+That’s why you may need commercial auto insurance for a business-owned vehicle, or hired and non-owned auto insurance (HNOA) for personal, leased, or rented vehicles used for work.

 How much does small business insurance cost?